arkime/arkimeweb/_wiki/install.md

 If new to Arkime we recommend starting with the latest [stable version](https://github.com/arkime/arkime/releases/latest), however if you like to use the latest and greatest we have a [latest commit version](https://github.com/arkime/arkime/releases/last-commit) that is rebuilt after every commit to github.

 The download page for each release contains multiple Arkime packages.
-When choosing an Arkime package, please select a version that corresponds to the Operating System and the architecture of your system.
+When choosing an Arkime package, please select a version that corresponds to the Linux distribution, version, and the architecture of your system.

-NOTE: A clear indication of the incorrect download are libssl or libyaml errors when trying to run capture.
+NOTE: A clear indication of an incorrect download are libssl or libyaml errors when trying to run capture.

 ### Installing Arkime Package
 {: .subsection }